 - Hard Drive: 80 GB

-Any user with the Protect Administrator or Protect Recovery Key Viewer role can view the recovery keys for users on the Endpoint Recovery page.
-This page lists all endpoints that are encrypted through a Protect encryption management policy.
+Refer to User role requirements for roles that can view the recovery keys for users on the Enforce > Endpoint Encryption page.
+This page lists all endpoints that are encrypted through an Enforce encryption management policy.
 Select an endpoint and click Show Recovery Key to view the Recovery Key ID and Recovery Key for that endpoint.

 Recovery keys are used to unlock the drive if a user forgets the PIN or password.
 The recovery key ID displays on the BitLocker recovery page.
 The user can then retrieve the recovery key by providing the recovery key ID to the recovery portal, which you set up as part of the BitLocker configuration.

-As a best practice, configure the Postgres database to allow only connections from the Module Server.
+As a best practice, configure the database to allow only connections from the Tanium Module Server.